 Are you looking for a policy that leaves enough money for final expenses or helps offset your beneficiaries’ inheritance taxes?

 Consider your health.
 Could you pass a medical exam?
 If so, choose underwritten life insurance – you’ll get the lowest rates and the best coverage.
 If your advanced age created medical issues for you, don’t give up.
 There are policies for you; they just cost more.

 Life insurance is essential at any age.
-If you’re 70 or older and find yourself with no insurance and without enough savings to help your family upon your death, consider life insurance.
+Considering life insurance if you’re 70 or older and have no insurance and enough savings to help your family upon your death.

 Shop around to find the policy you can best afford.
-Don’t jump at the first advertisement you see – really look to see what they offer.
-Take inventory of your own life; consider getting healthier by quitting poor habits and eating right.
+Don’t jump at the first advertisement you see; look to see what they offer.
+Take inventory of your life; consider getting healthier by quitting poor habits and eating right.
 You’ll increase your chances of approval and lower your premiums during this critical time in your life.